melowntech/vts-browser-cpp-build-wrapper/README.md

 This repository is intended to be used on Windows.
-However, if you prefer to have all the libraries packed in, rather than using the system provided libraries, you may use this repository too.
+However, if you prefer to have all the libraries packed in, rather than using the system provided libraries, you may use this repository on other systems too.